 Something made her turn around.
-The hairs on the back of her neck stood up and she looked through the foliage around her…to find nothing amiss.
+The hairs on the back of her neck stood up as she looked through the foliage around her, only to find nothing amiss.

 Pain exploded on her head and she went down.
 She had barely enough time to wonder what branch had fallen on her head before everything went black.